 James is an established Life & Career Coach, Team Coach and Trainer.

 He is accredited with the International Coaching Federation, the International Coaching Council and the European Mentoring and Coaching Council and a member of the Irish Institute of Training & Development.
+He also holds an Advanced Diploma in Mental Health & Wellbeing Coaching and is completing an Advanced Diploma in Corporate Wellbeing.

 He has coached and trained individuals and teams around the world from: